Cozy Peach Kitchen

 More Thanksgiving recipes you'll love

 Thinking about serving bourbon sweet potato casserole at Thanksgiving this year?
-It pairs really well with sourdough stuffing, gouda mac and cheese and green bean casserole.
+It pairs really well with sourdough stuffing, gouda mac and cheese, and fresh green bean casserole.

 Bourbon Sweet Potato Casserole